 Our goal is to deliver safe and secure products.
 To this end, we follow the Meiji Group Procurement Policy to ensure the quality and safety of raw materials and packaging.
 We use a fair and transparent supplier selection process, and practice socially responsible procurement mindful of human rights, the environment, and other considerations.
 When beginning trade with a new partner, we confirm the raw material and packaging data provided by the supplier and perform quality analysis.
 We survey and audit the supplier manufacturing plant’s production and quality assurance system, production control system, and the supplier’s fulfillment of social obligations, including human rights and the environment.
 Suppliers must meet rigorous planning standards set by each Meiji Group company.
 In addition, we work with suppliers to improve any problems.

-To strengthen our response to CSR issues in the supply chain, we survey and check supplier consideration and initiatives with respect to human rights and the environment, based on the Meiji Group Procurement Policy.
+To strengthen our response to sustainability issues in the supply chain, we survey and check supplier consideration and initiatives with respect to human rights and the environment, based on the Meiji Group Procurement Policy.

 The stable procurement of high quality cocoa beans is an important issue for us as the global demand for cocoa expands.

 The Meiji Group supports cocoa-producing nations and farmers through the Chocolate and Cocoa Association in Japan, World Cocoa Foundation, and SMS-ECOM.
 In 2006, we began our own Meiji Cocoa Support program and have been deepening partnerships with cocoa-producing nations.